-While most savings accounts pay far less than 1%, many high yield savings accounts pay 2.2%, 2.3%, or even 2.4%!
+While most savings accounts pay far less than 1%, many high yield savings accounts (USED TO) pay 2.2%, 2.3%, or even 2.4%!
 These are FDIC insured, no-risk savings accounts, and most of them have no fees.

 2. Growth Stock Funds

-So it’s no secret that trading stocks can be a high risk, volatile environment for stock trading.
+So it’s no secret that trading stocks can be a high risk, volatile environment for investing.
 Growth stocks are the purest example.
 You try to buy them when their prices are low, and make calculated choices of companies that show positive outlook for growth.
 The hope is that by the time you sell you will have seen growth on your money.

 Many investors do well in the markets, while others lose money.